Biden blasted for reviving Trump's Remain in Mexico policy

 Immigration has again proven to be the main prism through which Washington views its relationship with Mexico.

-President Biden had described the Remain in Mexico policy as "inhumane" while he was a candidate and cancelled it soon after taking office.
-However, it seems the numbers of people arriving at the US southern border - and the effect that is having on his standing in the polls - has meant the administration is happy enough to reinstate the law - albeit having been ordered to do so by the courts.
+It seems the numbers of people arriving at the US southern border - and the effect that is having on President Biden's standing in the polls - has meant the administration is happy enough to reinstate the law - albeit having been ordered to do so by the courts.
 Domestic US politics, as so often the case, plays a central role in its relationship with Mexico and Central America.

 Yet one might well as ask what Mexican President Andres Manuel Lopez Obrador has to gain by agreeing to carry out his side of the policy, namely accepting thousands of asylum-seekers into Mexican border towns to await their day in a US court.
 On the surface, he has added a more humanitarian veneer to the policy, tying down a timeline of 180 days in which asylum cases should be heard and development funds for Central America under the name "Planting Opportunities".
 But in reality, this is a political risk he can afford to take.

-With asylum-seekers likely to be living again in precarious conditions in dangerous border towns, the Mexican president may be considering that migrants will have less incentive to travel north.
+With asylum seekers likely to be living again in precarious conditions in dangerous border towns, the Mexican president may be considering that migrants will have less incentive to travel north.
 And in the meantime, he has undoubtedly created some useful leverage with President Biden in other areas.
 Rarely are such agreements reached without some form of quid pro quo across the border.

 'A dark day'

-The move was slammed by the pro-immigration groups and lawmakers from Mr Biden's own Democratic party.
+The move was slammed by pro-immigration groups and lawmakers from Mr Biden's own Democratic party.

 The American Immigration Council rejected the Biden team's "claims that it can administer the Remain in Mexico program in a more humane manner", adding: "Today is a dark day for the United States and for the rule of law."